These non-Muslims from Pakistan make us proud to be Pakistani

 67. Rev. Dr. Khushnud Mussarat Azariah

 Rev Azariah is the first Pakistani woman ordained to priesthood.
 Azariah was also the first Pakistani woman ever to attend seminary, though she could not do so in Pakistan.
 She’s the founder of Darul Musarrat and Darul Khushnood, which are special education centers.
+We are proud of non-Muslims like her from Pakistan who shine bright internationally, within their religious communities.

 68. Emmy Minwala